 Nutritional Interventions in Wound Management

 Screening tools that are quick, easy to use and have been validated should be used to identify individuals with wounds who are at risk for malnutrition.
-Once it has been determined that the individual is at risk, they should be referred to the registered dietitian who will complete an assessment and determine the appropriate calories, protein and other nutrients needed for healing.
-A variety of tools are available for nutritional assessment, such as the Malnutrition Screening Tool (MST), the Short Nutritional Assessment Questionnaire (SNAQ) and the Mini-Nutritional Assessment-Short Form (MNA-SF®).
+Once it has been determined that the individual is at risk, they should be referred to the registered dietitian/nutritionist who will complete an in-depth nutrition assessment and determine the appropriate calories, protein and other nutrients needed for healing.
+A variety of validated tools are available for the conduct of a nutritional screen.
+These include: the Malnutrition Screening Tool (MST), the Short Nutritional Assessment Questionnaire (SNAQ) and the Mini-Nutritional Assessment-Short Form (MNA-SF®).

 Molnar JA, eds.
 Nutrition and Wound Healing.
 Boca Raton, Fl: CRC Press; 2007.

 Posthauer ME.
 The Case for Implementing Validated Nutrition Screening Tools in Wound Care.
 WoundSource. http://www.woundsource.com/blog/case-implementing-validated-nutrition-sc....
 2012.
 Accessed April 3, 2013.